cran/irtplay/README.md

 #>  Maximum parameter change: 0.0009203781
 #>
 #> Processing time (in seconds)
-#>  EM algorithm: 11.14524
+#>  EM algorithm: 11.37
-#>  Standard error computation: 2.567132
+#>  Standard error computation: 2.25
+#>  Total computation: 14.11
 #>
 #> Convergence and Stability of Solution
 #>  First-order test: Convergence criteria are satisfied.
 #>  Second-order test: Solution is a possible local maximum.
-#>  Computation of variance-covariance matrix: Variance-covariance matrix of item parameter estimates is obtainable.
+#>  Computation of variance-covariance matrix:
+#>   Variance-covariance matrix of item parameter estimates is obtainable.
 #>
 #> Summary of Estimation Results
 #>  -2loglikelihood: 49690.92